vladlee098/iris-classifier-cntk/README.md

 # Using CNTK Managed API to predict iris species within the Iris dataset via REST

-The idea is taken from excellent blog by Bahrudin Hrnjica (https://bhrnjica.net) Windows hosting service added with WebApi support, for tests use ConsoleHost project.
+The classifier code is taken from excellent blog by Bahrudin Hrnjica (https://bhrnjica.net) Windows hosting service added with WebApi support, for tests use ConsoleHost project.

 Use of postman tool is highly recommended (https://www.getpostman.com)